Mastitis: Risk factors

 The presence of cracks or sores on the nipples increases the likelihood of infection.
-Tight clothing or ill-fitting bras may also cause problems as they compress the breasts.
 There is a possibility that infants carrying infectious pathogens in their noses can infect their mothers; the clinical significance of this finding is still unknown.

-Mastitis and breast abscesses can also be caused by direct trauma to the breast.
-Such injury can occur for example during sports activities or due to seat belt injury.

 Mastitis can also develop due to contamination of a breast implant or any other foreign body, for example after nipple piercing.
 In such cases, the removal of the foreign body is indicated.